 This is one of the easiest ways to maximize wordpress upload limit and it will work like a charm, however if it does not work go ahead and try the second method.

 2# By Editing .htaccess File

 This is another method to increase wordpress upload limit.
 All you need to do adding below code in your .htaccess file located in the web hosting root directory.
 Go to hosting root directory and open the specific file(.htaccess) and insert code anywhere in the file outside of the blocks.

 If both methods not worked for you then it’s better to contact your web host and I am pretty sure they will fix it.
-I have used BlueHost and HostGator and never faced any issue of raising upload file size limit in wordpress, so I high recommend both of these hosts.
+I have used BlueHost and HostGator and never faced any issue of raising upload file size limit in wordpress, so I highly recommend both of these hosts.

 Have you ever face this wordpress upload limit issue?
 How did you fix it?
 I would like to hear your solutions.